-The Mao's Compound primarily utilizes stone, brick, and wood in its construction, each material serving specific functional and aesthetic purposes.
+This residence primarily utilizes stone, brick, and wood in its construction, each material serving specific functional and aesthetic purposes.
 Stone is mainly applied in the foundation, wall bases, steps, door frames, and other key structural components.
-Notably, the stone arch-vaulted kiln dwellings are constructed from durable stone, offering strong resistance to wind and rain erosion.
+Notably, the stone arch-vaulted kiln dwellings constructed from durable stone, offering strong resistance to wind and rain erosion.
 The stones are carefully selected and polished for both smoothness and aesthetic quality.
 During construction, craftsmen employed traditional dry or wet masonry techniques, ensuring precise control over dimensions and mortar joints to enhance stability and durability.
-Due to their hard texture and resistance to weathering, the stones preserve the structural integrity of the compound over centuries of exposure.
+Due their hard texture and resistance to weathering, the stones preserve the structural integrity of the compound over centuries of exposure.
 Their natural patterns and colors add an antiquated and solemn atmosphere, while the exquisite carvings further elevate the architectural artistry.
-Additionally, the stone's excellent load-bearing capacity and ability to isolate moisture and cold contribute to a comfortable living environment for the
+Additionally, the stone's excellent load-bearing capacity and ability to isolate moisture and cold contribute to a comfortable living environment for the residents.

-(b) Second Floor Plan Figure 3.
-Floor Plan of the Mao's Compound Image Source: Drawn by the Authors
+(b) Second Floor Plan

+Figure 3.
+Floor Plan of the Residential

+buildings in the Qing Dynasty Image Source:

+Drawn by the Authors